Language as apraxia and my granddaughter Siona

 Now she has to signify.
 She has to tune in to the channel, let alone twiddle the right knobs.

 But what is language but apraxia?
-What we talk about when we talk is always what we cannot quite do with language, in any medium, which is perfect intimacy, perfect intersubjectivity, perfect mind to mind communication.
-What we always say when we speak or write is “Why do I need language at all when once I had telepathy?”
+What we talk about when we talk is always what we cannot quite talk about with language, in any medium, which is perfect intimacy, perfect intersubjectivity, perfect mind-to-mind communication.
+What we always say when we speak or write is, “Why do I need language at all when once I had telepathy?”
 We are always practicing apraxia.
 The Tower of Babel is always falling on our heads.

-As she climbs the mountain of ever-more-sophisticated technologies for approximating telepathy – Technologically Mediated Telepathy – her own experience mimics the progress of civilization.
+And as she climbs the mountain of the ever-more-sophisticated technologies for approximating telepathy – Technologically-Mediated Telepathy – her own experience will mimic the progress of civilization.
 To put it in a fancy way, her ontogeny of communication recapitulates the phylogeny of civilization’s evolution of media.
-Siona, all of us, every time we communicate, however eloquently and intimately, also communicate the distance between this lost telepathy and our deficient approximations of it.
+Siona and all of us, every time we communicate, however eloquently and intimately, also communicate the distance between this lost telepathy and our deficient approximations of it.

-And so do all of our personal journeys.
-I help the cause by teaching her spoken words and soon enough the alphabet, but I do so with remorse, for every learned sign affirms the distance from Eden she travels.
+I abet this glorious disaster by teaching her spoken words and soon enough the alphabet, but I do so with remorse, for every learned sign affirms the distance from Eden she travels.
 Every sign affirms that Eden is lost forever.
 Every signal sent through the technologies we’ve invented to approximate telepathy reminds her of its difference from the real thing.